Skip to main content

 • Press Create Template

-Defining the new Capital Requirements (the What you wants)
+Defining the new Capital Requirements (the What you want)

 After following the steps above to build the framework of your new reusable Target-Map the next step is to define the Capital Requirements.
 Capital requirement line items and their dollar values define the What you want in Target-Maps.